Roof Replacement in Cedar Park, TX | RoofsOnly.com

 There’s a Cedar Park homeowner we talked to last fall who hadn’t thought about her roof in eight years.
 The house was built in 2004.
 She called us because she noticed a small water stain on a bedroom ceiling — maybe the size of a salad plate — and assumed it was a nail pop or a failed pipe boot.
 Simple fix, she figured.
 When we got up there, the south-facing slope had shed most of its granule coating.
 The asphalt mat was cracked in three places.
 The decking along one valley had been holding moisture long enough to go soft.
-The “small fix” was actually a full replacement that should have happened two years earlier.
-That story is more common than you’d think when it comes to roof replacement in Cedar Park, TX.
+The “small fix” was a full replacement that should have happened two years earlier.
+That story is more common than you’d think in Cedar Park.
 Roofs don’t announce their failure.
 They give quiet signals for years, and then one day the signals stop being quiet.

 What’s Actually Happening on Cedar Park Roofs Right Now